-For a budget buy, check out this queen mattress that will cost you less than $200.
 Constructed with coiled springs and a memory foam topper, you’ll get support and softness without spending all your cash.

 People like the value of this hybrid innerspring mattress and appreciate the softness offered by the built-in memory foam topper.
 If you’re not a big fan of the sinking feeling sometimes associated with a memory foam mattress, this Linenspa mattress gives you the support of a coil mattress with just a soft touch of memory foam on top.

 You will need to let this mattress air out before use, which is true of most memory foam mattresses.
 While most people were ready to use this mattress after a day or two of ventilation, a few people were still bothered by off-gassing after a week or more of unpacking.
 While the mattress is CertiPur-certified, this is something to consider if you’re sensitive to scents.

 This queen size mattress is comfortable enough to sleep on every night but is also great for a guest room.
 At this price point, you won’t get independently encased coils to minimize the transfer of movement or edge support, but people still find this mattress to be comfortable and worth the price.

 If you want to sleep like royalty with a queen mattress, give the Live & Sleep Ultra Queen Gel Memory Foam Mattress a try.
 This popular mattress is made with 12 inches of CertiPur memory foam, including a 1-inch layer of gel memory foam to keep you sleeping cool and comfortable.